leaysgur/amazon-kvs-webrtc-simple/README.md

 # amazon-kvs-webrtc-simple

-Simple minimum demo app using `amazon-kinesis-video-streams-webrtc-sdk-js`;
+Simple minimum demo app using `amazon-kinesis-video-streams-webrtc-sdk-js`.

-# Try
+(It just splits official example into master and viewer app.)

+## How to try

 - Create signaling channel and IAM on your AWS dashboard
   - Fill it in `/src/config.js`